-Nigeria continues to maintain import restrictions (high duties, levies, quotas and import bans) on several agricultural products, including poultry, beef and pork products, and have added new restrictions on others.
+Nigeria continues to maintain import restrictions (high duties, levies, quotas and import bans) on several agricultural products, including poultry, beef and pork products, chicken, rice, amongst others on the government’s banned items list.
 Absent any organized and concerted public and/or private sector efforts to modernize the sector and access regional and global commodity markets, growth opportunities for U.S. products serving Nigeria’s agribusiness sector are relatively few at present.
-Land ownership, transport, and lack of infrastructure issues weigh into starting agro-farming businesses in Nigeria.
+Land ownership, transport, and lack of infrastructure issues are major barriers to entry for starting an agro-farming business in Nigeria.
 Many multi-national companies have instead engaged in agro-processing business, which are in large demand.
-GoN’s foreign exchange restrictions on major agricultural items, however, create challenges for importing the needed raw items to process.
+The Government of Nigeria’s foreign exchange restrictions on major agricultural items, however, create challenges for importing the needed raw items to process.